Experienced Criminal Defense Lawyer for Drug Trafficking Cases in New Jersey

 - Trafficking methamphetamine in a quantity of five ounces or more is a first-degree indictable offense.

 Attorney Scott Gorman provides strategic and aggressive legal representation for individuals facing drug trafficking charges in New Jersey.
-With offices in Hackensack and Morristown, Scott represents clients statewide, and he has handled hundreds of cases in New Jersey’s state and federal courts.
+With offices in Essex County and Morristown, Scott represents clients statewide, and he has handled hundreds of drug crime cases in New Jersey’s state and federal courts.
 When you are at risk for long-term imprisonment, your choice of legal representation matters.
 Scott has the experience and relentlessness required to protect you to the greatest extent possible.

 At The Gorman Law Firm, every case starts with a free and confidential consultation.
 During your initial consultation, you will meet with Scott personally, and he will help you begin to make informed decisions about your drug trafficking defense.
 If you retain Scott after your initial consultation, he will work diligently to resolve your case favorably prior to trial, and, if going to court is your best option, he will fight aggressively to secure a verdict in your favor.